-Property Development acquires prime serviced commercial sites from the Community Development division to develop and lease high-quality retail, office and industrial revenue-producing properties that deliver asset appreciation gains and/or stable long-term returns.
-In 2018, this segment accounted for 10% of consolidated revenues (2017 - 4%).
+Property Development acquires prime serviced commercial sites from the Community Development division to develop and lease high-quality retail, office, industrial and multi-family revenue-producing properties that deliver asset appreciation gains and/or stable long-term returns.
+In 2020, this segment accounted for 15% of pre-consolidated revenue (2019 - 15%).

 Once completed and substantially leased, these assets are transferred to the Investment Properties division where they are held and managed.
-The Property Development division has developed over 2 million sf of office, retail and industrial space, with a further 121,800 square feet under current development.
+The Property Development division has developed over 2.5 million sf of office, retail and industrial space, with a further 84,606 square feet under current development and 51,158 awaiting lease-up.
 Participants in commercial projects include companies such as ATB, BMO, Canadian Tire, Canadian Western Bank, Cara, CIBC, Home Depot, Loblaws, McDonald's, Rona, Royal Bank, Save-On-Foods, Scotiabank, Shoppers Drug Mart, Staples, Starbucks, Subway, TD Bank, Tim Hortons, Wal-Mart, Winners and more.

-The following table provides a summary of Melcor's active property development sites at December 31, 2018:
+The following table provides a summary of our active development sites at December 31, 2020 representing 2,628,621 sf of future development potential.